 “Only 29% of marketers believe they have the necessary skills to analyse data, with 44% planning on investing in further training over the next two years to boost confidence within their organisations around the handling of information.”

-It saddens me that despite the constant flow of data into companies they still lack insights into their customers.
+It saddens me that despite the constant flow of data into companies they still lack insights into customer connection and engagement.
 As I’m often quoted as saying:

 “We’re drowning in data but thirsting for insights.”

 Marketing is clearly so busy using data to manage pricing, distribution and their communication channels, that they are not using the information to get to know their customers better.
-This conclusion is confirmed by a Forbes article which mentions that marketing is using big data to provide answers to “which content is the most effective, how to increase conversion rates and customer lifetime value.”
-It would be good if they used it to increase satisfaction and loyalty, no?
+This conclusion is confirmed by a Forbes article mentioning that marketing is using big data to answer “which content is the most effective, how to increase conversion rates and customer lifetime value.”
+It would be good to use it to increase satisfaction and loyalty, right?

 Big data has actually done customer understanding a disfavour since organisations are hardly increasing their spend on market research according to ESOMAR’s latest industry figures.
 The industry grew a measly 2.1% in 2018, once again confirming that there continues to be no “significant” growth recorded in the past seven years!
 Compare this to the more than 4-6% increases recorded for ad spend over the past five years.